Huejotzingo: History

-The name comes from Nahuatl and means "place of small willows," as the area used to be filled with willow trees growing in area bogs and marshes.
-Huejotzingo received its coat of arms in 1553 from Carlos V. It shows a silver fortress on a red field, which has a blue flag with the Cross of Jerusalem in gold.
-There is also a palm tree in gold.
-On either side of the fortress, there are two lions.
-Surrounding all of this is a decorative border with five blue stars on a silver background, with the words "Carolus Quintus Hispaniarum Rex" (Latin: Charles V, King of the Spanish).

-This area on the slopes of Iztaccíhuatl was settled first by groups of Olmecs and Xicalacas and later by Toltecs and Chichimecas.
-First were a number of villages, which then coalesced into a dominion.
-Between the 13th and 14th centuries, this dominion reached its peak, entering into treaties with the Mexica dominions of Tenochtitlan, Tacuba and Texcoco as well as those in Tlaxcala, and with both areas, it entered into the Xochiyaotl or Flower Wars to obtain victims for human sacrifice.
+The name comes from the Nahuatl Huexotzinco and means "place of small willows," as the area used to be filled with willow trees growing in area bogs and marshes.
+This area on the slopes of Iztaccíhuatl was settled first by groups of Olmeca-Xicallancas and later by Toltecs and Chichimecas.
+At first a group of villages, Huejotzingo later coalesced into a dominion or altepetl.
+According to Ixtlilxochitl, the rulers of Huejotzingo were descended from the Acolhua dynasty of Coatlinchan, and they were considered Chichimec descendants.
+Their patron deity was Camaxtli, typical of the Chichimeca.
+Though Nahuatl was the main language, there was also a minority of ethnic Otomi in the area.
+Between the 13th and 14th centuries, this dominion reached its peak, entering into treaties with the Aztec cities of Tenochtitlan, Tlacopan and Texcoco as well as those in Tlaxcala, and with both areas, it entered into the Xochiyaotl (Flower wars) to obtain victims for human sacrifice.
 According to one story, the lord of Huejotzingo protected both Moctezuma Ilhuicamina and the Nezahualcoyotl, who were being chased by the Tepanecas.
 When the two became rulers of Tenochtitlan and Texcoco, respectively, they never forgot the favor.
 The pre-Hispanic Huejotzingo was located on high ground closer to the Iztaccihuatl volcano, possibly because of the ready supply of water and possibly because of its defensible position.
 The area came under Aztec domination in the 15th century, but the people's relationship with the empire was poor.
 When the Spanish arrived, they broke Huejotzingo's ties to Tenochtitlan, and the town decided to ally itself with the Spanish against the Aztecs in 1520.